How to Meditate With Breathing Problems Safely

 Keep any prescribed rescue medication, oxygen setup, or clinician-recommended breathing plan available before you begin.
 If you are unsure whether sitting still is safe today, choose medical guidance over meditation.

-A phone timer set for 3 to 5 minutes is plenty.
+Try 3 to 5 minutes marked by something ordinary, such as the kettle finishing or a class period ending, rather than watching the clock.
 If you want a broader foundation, our meditation techniques guide compares several beginner-friendly practices without assuming one style fits everyone.

 Five How to Meditate With Breathing Problems Tips Beginners Should Know